lizfaria/Portfolio-2020/src/markdown-pages/collection/portfolio.md

       React, Redux, Unit & Component Testing, Node, Firebase, CID, Team Programming, Continous Integration & Deployment, Semantic UI
     text: >-
-      For the final group project for Bridge, I was put in a team of four to build an test-driven application built in React and Redux that fulfilled requirements posed by a product owner.
+      For the final group project for Bridge, I collaborated in a team of four to build a test-driven application in React and Redux that fulfilled requirements posed by a product owner.
 Requirements included allowing users to create and fill out application forms with different questions types.
-We used backend Node to get and post data to firebase database.
+For the backend, we used Node to get and post data to firebase database.
 We also used deployment services like Netlify and Heroku for continous deployment of integrated code on Github.
     title: Bridge Applications App
   - image: /static/assets/screenshot_2019-12-17-home.jpg
     imageAlt: Screenshot of Homepage for TMC Application